Freaky/monotime/README.md

     $ gem install monotime

-`Monotime` is tested on Ruby 2.5&mdash;3.1, TruffleRuby, and recent JRuby 9.x releases.
+`Monotime` is tested on Ruby 2.7+, TruffleRuby, and JRuby.

 ## Usage